hansb001/Node-RED-and-IBM-Watson-Labs/README.md

 * Visual Recognition
 * Assistant (Conversation)

 If you are running on Node-RED, feel free to bind in those services into your instance.
-For the workshop you don't have to provision them, I created those services and the credentials can be found here
+For the workshop you don't have to provision them, I created those services and the credentials can be found [here](https://github.com/hansb001/Node-RED-and-IBM-Watson-Labs/blob/master/credentials).

 If you have Node-RED running on your own machine, then use `Manage Palette` to install the nodes.